wp-plugins/latest-twitter-updates-with-date-and-time/readme.txt

 who has their tweets set as public.
 Show up to 20 tweets.
 Include a link to your twitter profile</p>
 <p>Include date and time of tweets below each tweet.
 Updates automatically and looks great in any sidebar or widget area.</p>
 <p>CSS friendly!
 All HTML includes element id attributes, and a default stylesheet.css is included.</p>
+<p>If you want custom changes or styles you can contact us at info@opensourcetechnologies.com</p>

 == Installation ==